Does white tea lower bloodpressure?

 More research is needed to fully understand the relationship between tea consumption and heart health.

-It's also worth noting that white tea generally contains less caffeine than other types of tea or common beverages such as coffee.
+It's also worth noting that white tea generally contains less caffeine than other beverages such as coffee.
 This means that it may be a good choice for those who want to limit their intake of caffeine, a compound which has been shown to increase blood pressure5.

 While white tea may have some potential health benefits, it is important to note that it is not a replacement for a healthy diet and lifestyle.
 If you’re interested in using white tea to help lower your blood pressure, it is important to speak with your healthcare provider to determine whether it is appropriate for you.